 - 2008 - Phase I sediment project begins with characterization and feasibilty study to select cleanup remedy for the area

-This fact sheet summarizes the Great Lakes Legacy Act project that removed about 140,000 cubic yards of contaminated sediment in 2011-2012.You may need Adobe Reader to view files on this page.
+This fact sheet summarizes the Great Lakes Legacy Act project that removed about 140,000 cubic yards of contaminated sediment in 2011-2012.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Contaminated Sediment Removed in Lincoln Park & Milwaukee River (PDF)(2 pp, 327 K, February 2012)